About

 After graduating as an architect at Sint-Lucas in Brussels, I packed my bags for London.
 For about 10 years, I worked as a project architect in design-oriented offices on residential schemes.

-In 2008, I took the first detour from architecture and completed a master’s degree Curating Contemporary Design at the University of Westminster in partnership with the London Design Museum.
-It turned my interest to supporting and nurturing, rather than practising architecture myself.
+In 2008, I took the first detour from architecture and completed a master’s degree Curating Contemporary Design at London’s Kingston University in partnership with the London Design Museum.
+It turned my interest to supporting and nurturing the design community, rather than practising architecture myself.

 End 2011, I returned to my home country Belgium after 14 fantastic years in the UK and got the opportunity to join the team behind the Biennale Interieur in the city of Kortrijk.
 Not your ordinary design fair, but a unique ‘salon’ with room for business, culture and conviviality.
 I took part in the project management and communication for the 2012, 2014 and 2016 editions.